Get Notifications About Disruptions on Your Line

 Pro tip: The color of an alert indicates how severe it is.

-- Red alerts indicate that a stop is closed or there is significant disruption on the route
+- Red alerts indicate that there is significant disruption on the route or a stop is closed.

 - Yellow alerts indicate that there is mild disruption on the route or a stop has been moved.